upclinux/upclinux.github.io/_posts/2015-05-17-wi-fi-hotspot-on-banana-pro-2.markdown

 * content
 {:toc}

-Based on my [previous article](/linux/2015/05/16/wi-fi-hotspot-on-banana-pro-1.html), I continued to deploy portal authentication (Portal).
+All works are based on my [previous article](/linux/2015/05/15/wi-fi-hotspot-on-banana-pro-1.html).
+I continued to deploy `portal authentication`.

 Before reading, make sure that you succeed to create an AP (Access Point) on the board.